A Sidecar Separator Can Convert a Single-Talker Speech Recognition System to a Multi-Talker One: Multi-talker ASR System with Sidecar

-The proposed methodology consists of three main components — a well-trained single-speaker ASR model with parameters frozen, a Sidecar separator, and the training objective.
-As shown in Fig. \ref{fig:framework}, with the cooperation of two convolutional layers, Sidecar is plugged between two layers of ASR encoder and forms a multi-speaker ASR system.
+The proposed methodology consists of three main components — a well-trained single-talker ASR model with parameters frozen, a Sidecar separator, and the training objective.
+As shown in Fig. \ref{fig:framework}, with the cooperation of two convolutional layers, Sidecar is plugged between two layers of ASR encoder and forms a multi-talker ASR system.
 No language models or lexicons are used in this work.

 With permutation invariant training (PIT) \cite{yu2017permutation}, the model is optimized using connectionist temporal classification (CTC) loss \cite{graves2006connectionist}.